Where do you enter insurance in the tax return?

 Katrin Straub

-The tax return is due and you're wondering where to enter your insurance in the tax return to save money?
-Many insurance premiums are deductible, but correct allocation is crucial.
-This article shows you how to optimally claim your insurance.
+Your tax return is due and you’re wondering where to enter your insurance in your tax return to save money?
+Many insurance premiums are tax-deductible, but correct allocation is crucial.
+This article shows you how to claim your insurance in the best possible way.

 The topic in brief and concise terms